 9.1 It is proposed to install an on-site STP for the treatment of sewage generated by the staff and visitors of the columbarium during normal days.
-The average sewage flow to the proposed on-site STP is 3.02 m3/day.
-According to the EPD's "Guidelines for Design of Small Sewage Treatment Plant", the on-site STP shall be designed to handle a peak flow of three times the ADWF of normal days (i.e. 1.01 m3/hr).
+The average sewage flow to the proposed on-site STP is 4.42 m3/day.
+According to the EPD's "Guidelines for Design of Small Sewage Treatment Plant", the on-site STP shall be designed to handle a peak flow of three times the ADWF of normal days (i.e. 1.56 m3/hr).
 In addition, the on-site STP shall treat the sewage to a standard acceptable by the EPD for discharge to the existing stream.
-The treated effluent from the proposed on-site STP should complied with the standards for effluents discharged into Group B inland waters as stipulated in WPCO-TM (Appendix 9.1).
+The treated effluent from the proposed on-site STP is targeted to comply with the standards for effluents discharged into Group B inland waters as stipulated in WPCO-TM (Appendix 9.1).
+Actual effluent standards will be determined later during application of WPCO licence in the implementation stage.
 The typical appearance of a small scale MBR plant is illustrated in Figure 9.1.
 The Schematic diagram of the treatment process is shown in Appendix 9.2.